VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Introduction

-In summary, our contributions are three-fold. $(i)$ We propose to use graph optimal transport for weakly-supervised feature-level patch-token alignment. $(ii)$ We introduce \model, a unified VLP paradigm for image-level and region-level applications, but pre-trained only using \textit{image-caption} pairs. \model\ is memory, compute, and time-efficient and can easily be scaled up with readily available large-scale \textit{image-caption} data harvested from the web. $(iii)$ We performed a wide range of vision- and vision-language coarse- and fine-grained downstream experiments to demonstrate the effectiveness of \model\ compared to strong baselines pre-trained with significantly more caption and box annotations.
+In summary, our contributions are three-fold. $(i)$ We propose to use graph optimal transport for weakly-supervised feature-level patch-token alignment in VLP. $(ii)$ We introduce \model, a unified VLP paradigm for image-level and region-level applications, but pre-trained only using \textit{image-caption} pairs. \model\ is memory, compute, and time-efficient and can easily be scaled up with readily available large-scale \textit{image-caption} data harvested from the web. $(iii)$ We present the results of a wide range of vision- and vision-language coarse- and fine-grained downstream experiments to demonstrate the effectiveness of \model\ compared to strong baselines pre-trained with significantly more caption and box annotations.